 Trick-or-Treating Fact: The candy-collecting tradition has spread from the United States to Canada, Australia, and Western Europe, where more and more little goblins now trick-or-treat.
 In parts of England, children carry lanterns called punkies (which look like jack-o’-lanterns) and parade through the town on the last Thursday of October.
 In Ireland, rural neighborhoods light bonfires, and children play snap apple, in which they try to take a bite from apples that are hung by strings from a tree or a door frame.

 Americans purchase nearly 600 million pounds of candy a year in October.

 Learning Commons Spook-tacular!

-Come celebrate everything spooky, scary, and creepy about the fall season in the EGSC Learning Commons at the end of October at our Learning Commons Spook-tacular!
-On Wednesday, October 30, come Trick-or-Treat in the Learning Commons and get some free candy in both the ACE and the Library.
-On Thursday, October 31, join the Learning Commons staff in wearing a spooky costume and be entered into a drawing to win a free EGSC prize pack.
+Come celebrate everything spooky, scary, and creepy about the fall season in the EGSC Learning Commons at the end of October at our Learning Commons Spooktacular!
+On Thursday, October 30, come Trick-or-Treat in the Learning Commons and get some free candy in both the ACE (including Statesboro and Augusta) and the Library.
+On Friday, October 31, join the Learning Commons staff in wearing a spooky costume and be entered into a drawing to win a free EGSC prize pack.
 Also, check out the Library's "Spooky Books" display and read a scary or creepy book in honor of the season!
 Come check us out!